camunda/camunda-docs/optimize/self-managed/optimize-deployment/advanced-features/import-guide.md

   # Number of threads being used to process the import jobs per data type that are writing
   # data to the database.
   elasticsearchJobExecutorThreadCount: 1
-  # Adjust the queue size of the import jobs per data type that store data to elasticsearch.
+  # Adjust the queue size of the import jobs per data type that store data to the database.
   # A too large value might cause memory problems.
   elasticsearchJobExecutorQueueSize: 5
 ```